-PFuji-Size~\citep{genemola2021dib} is a publicly available dataset designed for fruit detection and sizing in agricultural settings.
-It comprises high-resolution RGB images and photogrammetry-derived 3D point clouds of Fuji apple trees, captured under field conditions.
-Each scene is annotated with ground truth fruit instance description (center and radius).
-It is divided in two main acquisitions, the first captured in 2018 and the second captured in 2020, both featuring three Fuji trees.
-We used the 2018 acquisition for training and validation, while the 2020 acquisition for testing.
-While manually inspecting the dataset annotations, we noticed some fruits missing in the first two trees of the 2020 collection.
+PFuji-Size~\cite{genemola2021dib} is a publicly available dataset designed for the detection and sizing of fruits in agricultural settings.
+It comprises high-resolution RGB images and 3D point clouds derived from photogrammetry of Fuji apple trees, captured under field conditions.
+Each scene is annotated with ground truth fruit instance descriptions (center and radius).
+It is divided into two main acquisitions, the first captured in 2018 and the second captured in 2020, both featuring three Fuji trees.
+We used the 2018 acquisition for training and validation, and the 2020 acquisition for testing.
+While manually inspecting the annotations of the dataset, we noticed that some fruits were missing from the first two trees of the 2020 collection.
 For this reason, we only used the third tree's fruit annotations for testing.